 The performance targets and the maximum variable components payable to each Executive (other than the Chief Executive Officer) shall be presented and recommended by Check Point's Chief Executive Officer and reviewed and approved by the Compensation Committee and the Board of Directors.
-The performance targets and the maximum variable components payable to the Chief Executive Officer and Chairman of the Board of Directors shall be presented and recommended by the Compensation Committee and reviewed and approved by the Board of Directors and Check Point's shareholders.
+The performance targets and the maximum variable components payable to the Chief Executive Officer shall be presented and recommended by the Compensation Committee and reviewed and approved by the Board of Directors and Check Point's shareholders.

 All Executives are incentivized through cash bonuses and long-term equity-based incentives to provide the Executive with a stake in Check Point's success - thus linking the Executive's long-term financial interests with the interests of Check Point's shareholders.
-The maximum value of the variable compensation components shall equal at least thirty five percent of each Executive's total compensation package on an annual basis.
+The value of the variable compensation components shall equal at least thirty five percent of each Executive's total compensation package on an annual basis.
 The maximum annual value of the equity-based long-term compensation components and cash bonuses of all Check Point Executives shall not exceed one percent of Check Point's market cap.
+The ratio of the average cost of cash compensation of the Executives, compared to the average and median cost of Check Point's employees and contractors, was in 2015 four to one and five to one, respectively.
+Furthermore, the ratio of the average cost of compensation including equity of the Executives to the average and median cost of Check Point's employees and contractors was thirty nine to one and sixty six to one, respectively.